Questions on this page:

 If you are not held to be ‘in priority need’ or in need of extra help from social services there are still a number of different places where you can stay.
-If you haven’t lived on our own before, and think that you might need extra help, you could apply to live in a foyer.
+If you have not lived on your own before, and think that you might need extra help, you could apply to live in a foyer.
 You could also apply to live in Council or Housing Association housing, this is often cheaper than renting privately.

 To find details of your local authority go on to: